JupyterPhysSciLab/JupyterPiDAQ/README.md

 This software allows realtime collection and plotting of digitized data inside  a Jupyter notebook.
-The package was initially developed to provide an inexpensive laboratory system for teaching based on the Raspberry Pi.
-However, it now works on other hardware.
+The package was initially developed to provide an inexpensive laboratory system for teaching based on the Raspberry Pi.  __However, it now also works on other hardware__.
 Presently the working combinations are:

 __on Raspberry Pis__